dimagi/commcare-hq/corehq/motech/README.md

 * Data that pertains to single events and individuals, for DHIS2 to aggregate within DHIS2.
 * Data that has already been aggregated

 The DHIS2 integration module in MOTECH enables aggregate data to be sent to DHIS2.

-We found that often DHIS2 was not configured to accept individual data, and would require the work of an administrator on behalf of the project organisation or government to set it up, which could be onerous.
-And so with MOTECH 2 we took the second approach.

-Subsequently we have found a demand for both approaches, and so we may extend MOTECH to be able to to both.
+Currently, the DHIS2 module does not send individual data.

 CommCare aggregates and categorises data for DHIS2 using UCRs, and sends it at regular intervals.